kryogenica/C.-elegans_locomotive_simulator/README.md

 [2] Flaviano Morone and Hernan A Makse.
 Symmetry group factorization reveals the structure-function relation in the neural connectome of caenorhabditis elegans.
 Nature communications, 10(1):1–13, 2019

+[3] Bryant Avila and Hernan Makse.
+Minimal balanced coloring, orbit coloring and the synchronization of locomotive neurons in C.elegans

 Bryan E. Avila